 (B) removes or obliterates all radiation labels, except for radiation labels on materials that are within containers and that will be handled as biomedical waste after it has been released from the licensee.

-(2) The licensee shall retain a record of each disposal as required by paragraph (1) of this subsection in accordance with subsection (www) of this section for inspection by the agency.
+(2) The licensee shall retain a record of each disposal as required by paragraph (1) of this subsection in accordance with subsection (xxx) of this section for inspection by the department .
 The record shall include the following:

 (A) date of the disposal;